chaser164/piano-chrome-extension/README.md

-A simple keyboard Chrome Extension utilizing the Tone.js web audio framework (https://tonejs.github.io/).
+A simple piano Chrome Extension utilizing the Tone.js web audio framework (https://tonejs.github.io/).

  Play the keys with either the mouse or the computer keyboard.
 Use up/right and down/left arrow keys to change octaves.
 Press the shift button to toggle sustain on/off.